-Methanol can be toxic when absorbed through the skin or ingested.
+The recalled products tested positive for methanol, or wood alcohol, which can be toxic when absorbed through the skin or ingested.
 The FDA recommended that anyone exposed to hand sanitizers containing methanol seek immediate treatment, as substantial exposure can cause nausea, vomiting, headaches, seizures, permanent blindness, coma, nervous-system damage, and death.
+Most of the brands testing positive for methanol are reportedly being imported from Mexico.